spatialbrew/healthy-getupstandup/README.md

 # healthy-getupstandup
 Inspired by The Healthy Programmer, a web app that reminds me to take a break from time to time with a Bob Marley song.

+#Why?
+Because writing JavaScript is fun, and sometimes I forget to take a break!
+Also I wanted to play with the items listed below.

 #Scaffolded with:
 https://github.com/yeoman/generator-webapp